 mreynolds08 at gmail.com

 Dewey Tran, BA

 Dewey is a first year Research and Experimental Psychology graduate student.
 He graduated from UC Merced where he majored in Psychology and minored in Cognitive Science, and afterwards worked as full-time Homeless Youth Counselor and research assistant at CSU Monterey Bay.
-His thesis interests involve the effect of smartphone use on cognition and behavior.
+His thesis examines the relationship between depression symptoms and executive function.

 dewey.tran at sjsu.edu